 Note: This program code is not to be used to report the Enhanced Supported Employment contract.
 Use Program Code 0234 (12) to report the Enhanced Supported Employment contract.
-Effective October 1, 2012, this program code is not to be used for individuals who participate in the provider's SEMP program and who also reside in the provider's ICF/DD.
-In such instances, use Program Code 7090.

 Supported Employment services assist people in finding and keeping employment that the person finds meaningful.
 It provides appropriate staff and/or supports to help individuals obtain and maintain paid employment.
 The service takes place in integrated work settings in the community, which provide opportunities for regular interactions with individuals who do not have disabilities and who are not paid to provide services to people with a developmental disability.